alligatore/core/docs/en_US/jsonrpc_api.md

 Settings:

--   thong type : type of stored value (for scenarios it is scenario)
+-   string type : type of stored value (for scenarios it is scenario)

 -   id linkId : -1 for the global (value for the default scenarios, or the scenario id)